-- 4. Notwithstanding any description of materials listed in the application or detailed on the approved plans, no above ground construction works shall take place until samples and/or full specification of materials to be used: externally on the buildings; in the construction of all boundary walls (including the retaining wall on the southern boundary of the site, which shall be constructed from natural stone), fences and railings; and, in the finishes to all external hard-surfaces have been submitted to, and approved in writing by, the local planning authority.
+- 4. Notwithstanding any description of materials listed in the application or detailed on the approved plans, no above ground construction works shall take place until samples and/or full specification of materials to be used: externally on the buildings; in the construction of all boundary walls (including retaining walls), fences and railings; and, in the finishes to all external hard-surfaces have been submitted to, and approved in writing by, the local planning authority.
 Such details shall include the type, colour and texture of the materials.
 Development shall be carried out in accordance with the approved details. - 5.
-The car parking spaces to serve the development hereby approved shall be laid out as shown on the approved proposed site plan (1:200 Proposed site plan (drawing no. CAV-MA-00-XX-DR-A-0002 Rev. 12), prior to the first occupation of any of the dwellings hereby approved and shall be retained free from obstruction for their intended use thereafter. - 6.
+The car parking spaces to serve the development hereby approved shall be laid out as shown on the approved proposed site (drawing no. 2420-MA-WS-00 Rev. E) prior to the first occupation of any of the dwellings hereby approved and shall be retained free from obstruction for their intended use thereafter. - 6.
 Prior to the first occupation of any part of the development hereby approved, details of the boundary treatments to be fully installed as part of the development shall be submitted to and approved in writing by the Local Planning Authority.
 The details shall include scaled plans of the treatments and details of the construction material and the finish to be applied.
 The boundary treatments for each dwelling shall be installed in accordance with the approved details prior to the first occupation of that dwelling. - 7.
 No development shall commence until such time as a Construction Environment Management Plan has been submitted to and approved in writing by the Local Planning Authority.
 This shall include details of: